-Literature Review section: This review investigates existing literature that includes terms such as technology trust and risk, decision making, and technology-adoption models.
-A review of current and past theory on technology trust and decision making is developed in the Literature Review, which is then used to develop a comprehensive metric for assessing technology trust within the DoD.
+This review investigates existing literature that includes terms such as technology trust and risk, decision making, and technology-adoption models.
+A review of current and past theory on technology trust and decision making is developed, which is then used to develop a comprehensive metric for assessing technology trust within the DoD.
 A proposed framework for a comprehensive trust metric is identified and introduced to the technology evaluation process.